 We booked with East Island Excursions and the whole day was covered for the $69 per person fee.
 They had a continental breakfast, lunch and drinks all provided.
 They also provided snorkeling equipment if you didn’t bring your own, and bread to feed the fish on the reef with.
 With a cheap dinner, we still stayed under budget for the day.

 Snorkeling at Tamarindo Beach in Culebra

 Possibly the best day trip of them all was taking the ferry over to Culebra.
 I spent the boat ride over relaxing and reading my Kindle and then was ready to explore.

 Many people do this to go spend the day at Flamenco Beach, which is by far the most beautiful beach I’ve ever seen, but you miss out if that is all you do.
 We joined with one of the tour companies and also took two hours of our day to head over to Tamarindo Beach to go snorkeling.

 This beach is a short hop away, but you do need transportation.
 Also if you’ve never been I would recommend snorkeling with a guide since they know exactly where to head to find the sea life.
 We toured with Snorkeling Culebra (they don’t have a website, but you can find them when you get off the ferry, you don’t need a reservation).
 Their guides were great, and they had professional quality snorkeling equipment.

 Tamarindo is where we got to swim up to some sea turtles, see the sting rays floating around and even more fish.
 It felt great to be out in the water with these creatures and was a very different place from the reef off Icacos even though we weren’t far away at all.
-The trip to Culebra would not have been the same without it, learn more about the logistics and our day on the island here.
+The trip would not have been the same without it, learn more about the logistics and our day on the Culebra island.